persuaded9041/poke-solus-fr/docs/FEATURES.md

 - The entrance to its room is surrounded by rocks, as if Mew broke a hole in the floor.

 #### Forward-patched learnsets
-- Learnsets were first updated to match Yellow Version's learnsets
+- Learnsets were first updated to match Yellow Version's learnsets.
-- Learnsets were then partially 'forward-patched' via Gen 2 tradeback learnsets to enhance them further
+- Learnsets were then partially 'forward-patched' via Gen 2 tradeback learnsets to enhance them further.
-- This approach keeps learnsets arguably canonical
+- This approach keeps learnsets arguably canonical.
-- Check [Learnsets](#learnsets) for more details
+- Check [Learnsets](#learnsets) for more details.

 #### New TMs